davidfeldner/Creating-a-jar-file/README.md

 - Lastly build your jar by choosing: Build -> Build Artifacts... -> Build You should shortly after this get a jar in the /out/artifacts/{project-name}_jar/{project-name}.jar

+Now you should have a fat jar which can run.
+(Remember to look at [Making it cross-platform](#making-it-cross-platform))

 _(It seems like a bug that you have to add resources manually, since it is marked in Intellij and should be in the compiled output, but it was not for me.
 If you figure out how to fix this without adding the resource folder manually to the jar, do tell me.)_

 ## Make a jar WITHOUT modules

 This is the old way of creating a jar file, for when your project does not use modules.
-To use this method you have to not use a module.
-Remove both the module-info.java file and the "mainModule = '{module-name}'" from the build.gradle, under application.
+To use this method you have to change your project to not use modules: Remove both the module-info.java file and the "mainModule = '{module-name}'" from the build.gradle, under application.
 (You can also remove the 'org.javamodularity.moduleplugin').

 Now that you are not using modules you can add the following to build.gradle: